moveq-memida/base-glitch-hunter-library/README.md

 ### Stamping a Glitch (Hash Only)

 For hackathon/demo clarity, each post has a **server-generated** `stamp_hash` (bytes32) that represents the post identity.
-Users can optionally “stamp” that hash on Base via `GlitchStamp.stamp(hash, uri)`, and the UI shows `Onchain stamped ✅` with a Basescan link.
+Users can optionally "stamp" that hash on Base via `GlitchStamp.stamp(hash, uri)`, and the UI shows `Onchain stamped` with a Basescan link.

 ### Voting on a Glitch